 To start off the day with a Parisian twist, Parc is ideal for dining al fresco when the weather is nice.
 The have a wonderful raw bar for brunching, and lots of fresh baked French pastries to indulge.
 For something more substantial, they offer classic dinner dishes as well, such as Duck L’orange and Steak Au Poivre.

 By far, the best eating experience I had outside of stuffing my face with cheesesteak is the Reading Terminal Market.
 I spent a whole afternoon there poking around, as it’s the city’s oldest market at more than a century of history.
 There are more than 64 vendors.
 Here’s some of the highlights.

-A nearby craft distillery offers some of the state’s finest spirits, from Whiskeys and Bourbons to Gin an Vodkas.
+A nearby craft distillery offers some of the state’s finest spirits, from Whiskeys and Bourbons to Gin and Vodkas.
 You’re welcome to taste them all.
 I loved the cranberry infused vodka and took home a bottle of whiskey for my husband.
 Staff was super friendly and happy to chat about all their different varieties.